mkalinski/neovim-MkDiary/README.md

-This is a rewrite of my [Vim plugin](github.com/mkalinski/vim-mkdiary) as a Python plugin, since Vimscript time functions are insufficient for providing some more convenient arguments.
-Because the plugin now uses Neovim's remote plugin interface, it's now a Neovim-only plugin.
+This is a rewrite of my [Vim plugin](github.com/mkalinski/vim-mkdiary) as a Python plugin, since Vimscript time functions are insufficient for providing some more convenient arguments. ~~Because the plugin now uses Neovim's remote plugin interface, it's now a Neovim-only plugin.~~ It no longer uses Neovim's remote plugin interface, in anticipation of it being completely overhauled;
+it now uses the legacy interface, with as little functionality in Python as possible, so it should actually work on Vim now too.

 ## What the plugin does